-The “stunts” movie trope is a common element in action, adventure, and thriller movies where elaborate and often dangerous physical feats are used to create excitement and entertainment for the audience.
-Stunts can involve a range of physical activities and are often performed by trained professionals.
+The “stunts” movie trope is a common element in action, adventure, and thriller movies, where elaborate and often dangerous physical feats are used to create excitement and entertainment for the audience.
+Stunts can involve various physical activities and are often performed by trained professionals.

 It's Not as Dangerous as It Looks

 Safety is a top priority in these stunts, and many films have elaborate safety protocols in place to ensure the safety of performers and crew members.

 One user said, “Jumping through shattering glass windows and surviving without lacerations all over is very much impossible.”